 Some people, usually when traveling from out of town, complete the process in one day.
 However, most finish in about a month, usually meeting every week.
 Though it’s helpful to do this proactive work during your engagement, it’s never too late to prepare for a successful life together.

 Is there any chance we’ll be told we shouldn’t get married?

-No. You already know you’re a good fit for each other, Premarital Counseling at PSA is about identifying your unique strengths and weaknesses as a couple, comparing these assets and liabilities to what science tells us about long term happy marriages, and exploring how this knowledge can support your long term relationship.
+No; that decision belongs to the couple, not the therapist.
+You already know you’re a good fit for each other, Premarital Counseling at PSA is about identifying your unique strengths and weaknesses as a couple, comparing these assets and liabilities to what science tells us about long term happy marriages, and exploring how this knowledge can support your long term relationship.

 Will my insurance cover premarital counseling services?